reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

 We need to build an application for the local bookstore that will allow them to keep track of borrowed books.

 The bookstore wants to have these functionalities in the application:
-- The application should be accessible through the web browser.
+- The application should be accessible through a web browser.
 - The user has to provide their name, last name, email, and password.
-- Each book has information about the author, date of publication, number of instances, and users that currently own the book.
+- Each book has information about an author, date of publication, number of instances, and users that currently own the book.
 - The user can see all available books.
 - The user can borrow a book.
 - Each user can borrow only three books at one point in time.
-- The admin user can add new book into the bookstore.
+- The admin user can add a new book into the bookstore.
 - The admin user can delete a book from the bookstore.
 - The admin user can update information about a book in the bookstore.